jamesr1775/Sorting-Visualiser/README.md

   array which would be in its own loop iteration.
 This solved that issue.
 - For the merge sort algorithm, the auxilary array was a copy of the barsArray but it was not a deep copy and had all references to the objects inside the barsArray which broke the algorithm.
 I tried to fix this by making the array a const but it did not work so instead I generated the auxilary with the bars array in the same loop.
+- The pause feature required reseting all timeouts which required the playAnimations function to be remade.
+I got some help with changing the playanimations function to a recursive loop so the pause feature could be implemented. [stackoverflow](https://stackoverflow.com/questions/29173956/start-and-stop-loop-in-javascript-with-start-and-stop-button)